Günter von Drenkmann: Death

 The attack on von Drenkmann was found to have been part of a planned kidnapping for ransom that went wrong.
-Some of the terrorists believed they had a "need to escalate their profile".
+Some of the militants believed they had a "need to escalate their profile".

 In 1986 six members of the "2 June Movement" were prosecuted in what was known as the Lorenz-Drenkmann trial, which covered both the 1974 killing of Günter von Drenkmann and the 1975 kidnapping of Peter Lorenz.
 The court was unable to attribute the killing of von Drenkmann to any of the six individuals on trial.
 It remains unclear who killed von Drenkmann.
 All six defendants were convicted of the kidnapping of Peter Lorenz and membership in a criminal association.
 They were sentenced to substantial jail terms, of up to fifteen years apiece.

-The murder of von Drenkmann is frequently cited as the first of a series of widely publicised terrorist actions in West Germany.
+The murder of von Drenkmann is frequently cited as the first of a series of widely publicised militant actions in West Germany.

 A state funeral for von Drenkmann was held in front of Berlin's Schöneberg City-hall.
 More than 20,000 members of the public attended.
 West German President Walter Scheel gave a brief address, calling for all democrats to join the war against terror.